stevekirks/deckgl-trips/README.md

 ```

 ### Data format
 Sample data is stored in the `public/data` folder.
-Not all bus stops are shown, only a handful of the most popular ones.
+Not all service stops are shown, only a handful of the most popular ones.